gnaudio/jabra-node-sdk/nodesdk/README.md

 ## Pre-requisite

-1. Node.js v8.x or later.
+1. Node.js v10.x through v16.x.
+Currently, Node.js is not officially supported for Windows ARM64 so in order to use the native ARM64 library on this platform, Node.js should be installed from one of the unofficial builds, e.g. [here](https://unofficial-builds.nodejs.org/download/release/v16.9.1/).
-2. **On MacOS:** `xcode` & `python 2.7`.
-By default, Python is installed on macOS but make sure correct version(2.7.x) is installed.
+2. **On MacOS:** `xcode` & `python 3.7`.
+By default, Python is installed on macOS but make sure correct version(3.7+) is installed.
 Install Xcode from App store or download it from [here](https://developer.apple.com/xcode/download/).
-3. **On Windows:** `Visual C++ Build Tools` & `Python 2.7`.
+3. **On Windows:** `Visual C++ Build Tools` & `Python 3.7`.
 You can install all of these by following any of the below mentioned steps.

-    3.1. **During Node.js installation** By ticking the checkbox when prompted during Node.js installation for `Tools for Native modules`, this installs both `Visual C++ Build Tools` & `Python 2.7`. **Note** This is prompted only for Windows platform.
+    3.1. **During Node.js installation** By ticking the checkbox when prompted during Node.js installation for `Tools for Native modules`, this installs both `Visual C++ Build Tools` & `Python 3.7`. **Note** This is prompted only for Windows platform.
 For other platforms like Linux or MAC, C++ compilation tools has to be installed separately as mentioned in other steps.

     3.2.
-Both `Visual C++ Build Tools` & `Python 2.7` can also be installed using command `npm install --global --production --add-python-to-path windows-build-tools`.
+Both `Visual C++ Build Tools` & `Python 3.7` can also be installed using command `npm install --global --production --add-python-to-path windows-build-tools`.
 To know more about this tool, see [this link.](https://github.com/felixrieseberg/windows-build-tools). **Note** For executing this command through `Windows Command Prompt` or `Windows PowerShell`, they should be ran in Administrator mode.
-4. **On Linux:** `build-essential` package for C++ compilation & `Python 2.7`.
+4. **On Linux:** `build-essential` package for C++ compilation & `Python 3.7`.

     4.1. **Udev rules:** To be able to communicate with Jabra devices with non-root privileges it is required to create a udev rule for Jabra devices.
 Place the udev rule in `/etc/udev/rules.d`, and follow naming guidelines for udev files.